Skip to content

 In 1933, Bostonians were ebullient to see the end of the Prohibition era, and many seem to still be celebrating.
 Today, Boston is notorious for its culture of inebriation - from its boisterous annual St. Patrick's Day celebrations to its rightful claims to Cheers! and Sam Adams to its uproarious parades for its winning sports teams.
 So how is a non-drinker to cope in a city where alcohol has left such a sizeable imprint on its culture?

-Not drinking in Boston
+Not Drinking in Boston

 The good news is that it's culturally acceptable to be a non-drinker in Boston.
 Although the city may have rowdy alcoholic pubs, sports events, and festivals, Boston's drinking culture still brushes against strict Puritanical liquor regulations, such as prohibiting patrons from purchasing more than two drinks per person at bars.
 In addition, you may find those living in Boston to be extremely driven, forward-thinking, and career-minded - especially if you associate with individuals in tech, finance, or who are affiliated with Harvard/MIT.
 This crowd is very understanding of those who place their personal success above a wild night of drinking.

-Local products
+Local Products

 New England is arguably the most breathtaking place to be for the autumn.
 If you happen to be in Boston during the beautiful changing of leaves, you'll also be able to try locally-made apple cider.
 While it may be trendy in Boston to drink hard cider, classic apple cider provides the tart taste of New England's apples sans hangover.
 If you're interested in trying apple cider from the source, Belkin Family Lookout Farm, Dowse Orchard, and Boston Hill Farm are all about a 30-minute drive from the city.
 As an added bonus to tasting these splendid apple ciders, you can also pick apples at these orchards.
 Apple cider is also seasonally available at many local grocery stores and fall festivals.

-Local bars
+Local Bars

-Another bar that creates impressive non-alcoholic drinks is Backbar, which a speakeasy-style bar in Union Square that designs drinks inspired by flavors around the world.
-Similar to Drink, Backbar offers a "Bartender's Choice" cocktail or mocktail, which is designed based on your conversation with your bartender.
+Although cocktails may be more popular than mocktails in Boston, several bars go above and beyond accommodating for non-drinkers' tastes.
+One pick with impressive non-alcoholic drinks is Backbar, which a speakeasy-style bar in Union Square that designs drinks inspired by flavors around the world.
+Similar to Drink, Backbar offers a "Bartender's Choice" cocktail or non-alcoholic equivalent, which is designed based on your conversation with your bartender.

 ArtBar is another bar that has developed a selection of mocktails based on their clientele's request for healthier drinking options.
 ArtBar, which is known for its commitment to taking an artistic spin on food, frequently substitutes sugar-based syrups for kombucha in its drinks.
 Try ArtBar's Guava Mule, made from guava, muddled lime wedge, and (non-alcoholic) ginger beer.